This post was last updated 15 August 2018

 - Eighteen years on, the GDPR came into force on 24 May 2016

-The GDPR allows for a two-year transition to allow businesses to get ready for it.
-This means it becomes applicable from 25 May 2018.
+The GDPR allowed for a two-year transition to allow businesses to get ready for it.
+This means it became applicable on 25 May 2018.

 The GDPR is an EU law made up of a bunch of Articles.
 They cover things like scope, definitions, liabilities, remediation’s, penalties etc. All of the member states of Europe have a Supervising Authority (SA) that will advise and enforce the GDPR in their region.
 In the UK, the SA is the ICO.

 Whilst all member states have agreed to the GDPR, each member state can add to it if they wish for their region.
 Germany is one such member state.
 The GDPR is tough as it stands but Germany is adding a bunch of extra rules, making it even tougher.
 So if you have data stored and / or processed in Germany, you may have even more hoops to jump through.

 The full 88-page Regulation can be read by all and sundry by visiting the Europa website.

 There’s also lots of other helpful (and easier to read) information surrounding GDPR on the ICO website.
 Definitely worth checking out.

 So why would the ICO come knocking at your door?
 Well, if you have been wronged (from a data perspective), the ICO are the organisation you complain to.
 For example, you’re still getting emails after unsubscribing from a list.
 Or you have asked an organisation what data they hold about you – and you get no response.
 The ICO has stated that they intend to process 100% of all complaints made.